What are the Most Attractive Veneers?

 - Drinking green tea regularly can reduce inflammation in the gums and improve the connection between the gums and teeth.

-- This essential nutrient helps in repairing and regrowing tissues, including gums.
-Having foods rich in vitamins C and D, calcium, and omega-3 fatty acids can strengthen the immune system and support gum health.
+- Having foods rich in vitamins C and D, calcium, and omega-3 fatty acids can strengthen the immune system and support gum health.

 - Rinsing with a saltwater solution can reduce bacteria and soothe inflamed gums.